Modern Slavery Act

 insight featured image

-Many businesses and organizations in Canada must now closely examine their supply chain and prepare for new reporting obligations to comply with new rules under Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act (commonly known as the Modern Slavery Act or the Supply Chains Act) (the Act).
+Many businesses and organizations in Canada must now closely examine their supply chain and prepare for reporting obligations to comply with new rules under Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act (commonly known as the Modern Slavery Act or the Supply Chains Act) (the Act).

 Under these rules, affected entities must report on their efforts to mitigate the use of forced and child labour at any point within their supply chains.
 Failure to do so may result in consequences that could include hefty financial penalties, criminal prosecution, and reputational damage.

-As these rules are new and complex, it’s important to consider how confident you are in verifying each segment of your business’ supply chain.
+As these rules are complex, it’s important to consider how confident you are in verifying each segment of your business’ supply chain.
 Our advisors can help you navigate the requirements of the Act and avoid severe repercussions for non-compliance.

-The Act became law when Bill S-211 received Royal Assent on May 11, 2023, and came into force on January 1, 2024.
-Affected entities are required to file their report on or before May 31 annually, covering the entity’s previous financial year, with the first report due May 31, 2024.
+The Act became law when Bill S-211 received Royal Assent on May 11, 2023 and came into force on January 1, 2024.

 Is your business an affected entity?

-• have a place of business in Canada, assets in Canada, or do business in Canada and meet at least two of the following criteria in one of the past two fiscal years:
+• Have a place of business in Canada, assets in Canada, or do business in Canada and meet at least two of the following criteria in one of the past two fiscal years:

-• $20 million or more in assets;
+• $20 million or more in assets

-• $40 million or more in revenue;
+• $40 million or more in revenue

-• 250 employees or more (on average); or
+• 250 employees or more (on average), or

-• are listed on a Canadian stock exchange.
+• Are listed on a Canadian stock exchange.

 Reporting obligations also apply to federal government institutions that produce, purchase, or distribute goods in Canada or elsewhere, regardless of their size.